 - Waiver of Claims; Indemnification: By participating in FIYA's athletic programs, a school hereby waives, releases, acquits, and forever discharges FIYA, its officers and directors, collectively and individually, and any and all persons directly or indirectly associated with FIYA ("FIYA Group"), from any and all acts, causes of action, claims, demands, damages, costs or expenses on account of or which may in any way develop out of any and all known and unknown personal injuries or property damages which any player, coach, administrator or spectator from the school may suffer during the course of or as a result of participating in a FIYA activity, including but not limited to travel to and from such activity.
 A participating school further agrees to fully indemnify and defend FIYA Group for any such claims or damages brought against FIYA Group by the school's student athletes, their families or representatives of any kind.

-- Statistics: As a nonprofit entity, FIYA’s sustainability is aided by collecting data from participating schools.
+- Statistics & Marketing: As a nonprofit entity, FIYA’s sustainability is aided by collecting data from participating schools.
 In light of this objective, schools agree to submit to FIYA prior to the completion of the regular season, certain data about its participating team's roster as it relates to age, ethnicity and such other pertinent information which may be useful to assist FIYA with its sustainability.

 - Sports Offerings: FIYA endeavors to offer as many sports opportunities as possible.
 FIYA organizes its sports offerings as either League Events or Tournament Events.
 League Events occur over an eight to ten-week period and involve a regular season game schedule consisting of approximately 8 games and includes city-wide playoffs for Division 1/1A qualifying teams.
 There are no playoffs for Division 2 or 3.
 Tournament Events are generally a one-day event and often have an individual and a team competition.